usc-isi-i2/kgtk/docs/transform/compact.md

 kgtk --expert compact --help

 positional arguments:
-  input_kgtk_file       The KGTK file to filter.
-May be omitted or '-' for stdin
+  INPUT_FILE            The KGTK input file.
+(May be omitted or '-' for stdin.)
+(Deprecated,
-                        (default=-).
+                        use -i INPUT_FILE)

 optional arguments:
-  -h, --help            show this help message and exit --columns KEY_COLUMN_NAMES [KEY_COLUMN_NAMES ...]
+  -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
+                        The KGTK input file.
+(May be omitted or '-' for stdin.)
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        The KGTK output file.
+(May be omitted or '-' for stdout.)
+  --columns KEY_COLUMN_NAMES [KEY_COLUMN_NAMES ...]
                         The key columns to identify records for compaction. (default=id for node files, (node1, label, node2, id) for edge files).
-  --compact-id [COMPACT_ID]
+  --compact-id [True|False]
                         Indicate that the ID column in KGTK edge files should be compacted.
-Normally, if the ID column exists, it is not compacted, as there are use cases that need to maintain distinct lists of secondary edges for each ID value.
+                        Normally, if the ID column exists, it is not compacted, as there are use cases that need to maintain distinct lists of secondary edges for each ID value. (default=False).
-                        (default=False).
-  --presorted [SORTED_INPUT]
+  --presorted [True|False]
                         Indicate that the input has been presorted (or at least pregrouped) (default=False).
-  --verify-sort [VERIFY_SORT]
+  --verify-sort [True|False]
                         If the input has been presorted, verify its consistency (disable if only pregrouped). (default=True).
-  -o OUTPUT_KGTK_FILE, --output-file OUTPUT_KGTK_FILE
-                        The KGTK file to write (default=-).
-  --build-id [BUILD_ID]
+  --build-id [True|False]
                         Build id values in an id column. (default=False).
-  --overwrite-id [OVERWRITE_ID]
+  --overwrite-id [optional true|false]
-                        Replace existing id values. (default=False).
+                        When true, replace existing ID values.
+When false, copy existing ID values.
+When --overwrite-id is omitted, it defaults to False.
+When --overwrite-id is supplied without an argument, it is True.
-  --verify-id-unique [VERIFY_ID_UNIQUE]
+  --verify-id-unique [optional true|false]
-                        Verify ID uniqueness.
-Uses an in-memory set of IDs.
+                        When true, verify ID uniqueness using an in-memory set of IDs.
+When --verify-id-unique is omitted, it defaults to False.
+When --verify- id-unique is supplied without an argument, it is True.
-                        (default=True).

   -v, --verbose         Print additional progress messages (default=False).
 ```